devareus/Eclectic-Token-Sniper/README.md

 - Traderjoexyz
 - Dogeswap

-The Honeypot Check functionality is available for the Ethereum, Binance Smart Chain, Polygon, Fantom, Avalanche, Dogechain, EthereumPoW, Huobi ECO, Proof of Memes - POM and Exosama (including their mainnets and some testnets).
+The Honeypot Check functionality is available for the Ethereum, Binance Smart Chain, Polygon, Fantom, Avalanche, Dogechain, EthereumPoW, Huobi ECO, Proof of Memes - POM, Exosama and CoreDAO (including their mainnets and some testnets).

 The Safe-buy functionality is available for the Binance Smart Chain, Polygon, Fantom and Dogechain (mainnets and testnets).